qhemu/qhemu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Ph.D. candidate in the prestigious Dual Degree Ph.D.
+I am a Ph.D. candidate in the Dual Degree Ph.D.
 Program jointly offered by the Department of Computing at The Hong Kong Polytechnic University (PolyU) and the School of Artificial Intelligence at Nankai University.
 I am under the joint supervision of <a href='https://www4.comp.polyu.edu.hk/~csjcao/'>Prof. Jiannong Cao</a> and <a href='https://farlab.nankai.edu.cn/FACULTY_STAFFS.htm'>Prof. Hongpeng Wang</a>.

 My current research is primarily focused on Embodied AI, leveraging Spatial Intelligence and Multimodal learning to advance Imitation Learning and address uncertainty and optimization challenges in sequential decision-making.
 My broader expertise spans key areas including Deep Learning, Meta-Learning, Few-Shot Learning, and Uncertainty Quantification.
 I actively seek to translate theoretical advancements into robust, real-world Embodied AI applications.